 GBI mainly enters into transactions with short maturities as a result of its business model.
-The vast majority of the exposures are with residual maturity less than one year.
+The vast majority of the exposures are with a residual maturity of less than one year.
 The effective maturity breakdown of gross exposure based on exposure classes is as follows: